openpnp/openpnp/Neoden4-Getting-Started.md

 4) Windows boots up.
 Suggest using a USB-Ethernet adapter and enabling remote desktop access if useful.

-5) Install the camera drivers in device manager.
-There are two camera versions (new and old)
+5) Install the camera drivers (top and bottom camera) in device manager.
+There are two camera hardware versions (new and old), the new version VID:PID is 0x52CB:0x52CB.

 6) Install java (e.g. JRE 8 32-bit http://dl.msystems.ch/Java/jre-8u301-windows-i586.exe )